-Remembering American 'soldier-statesman,' dignitaries attend Bush funeral
+Bush hailed at funeral as U.S. 'soldier-statesman,' master of civility

 Trump, like Bush a Republican, infuriated the late president by attacking his sons, former President George W. Bush and Jeb Bush, one of Trump’s rivals in the 2016 Republican primary campaign.

+George W. Bush said his father “valued character over pedigree, and he was no cynic.
+He’d look for the good in each person, and he usually found it.”

+“The best father a son or daughter could ever have,” the former president said in his eulogy, his voice cracking with emotion.

-Bush, who was president from 1989 to 1993, has been remembered as a patrician figure who represented a bygone era of civility in American politics.
+The late president has been remembered as a patrician figure who represented an earlier era of civility in American politics.

 He was voted out of office in part for failing to connect with ordinary Americans during an economic recession.
 But his reputation for moderation and politeness has shone more brightly in recent years in light of the divisiveness and anger in the United States that accompanied the rise of Trump.

+“When George Bush was president of the United States of America, every single head of government in the world knew that they were dealing with a gentleman, a genuine leader, one who was distinguished, resolute and brave,”

+Bush put together a U.S.-led international coalition that ousted invading Iraqi forces from Kuwait in 1991.

-“Looking forward to being with the Bush family.
+Trump tweeted on Wednesday that he was “Looking forward to being with the Bush family.
 This is not a funeral, this is a day of celebration for a great man who has led a long and distinguished life.
 He will be missed!”
-Trump tweeted on Wednesday.

-The Trumps spent about 20 minutes visiting with the Bush family on Tuesday.

-Jeb Bush, a former governor of Florida, told the Wall Street Journal’s CEO Council on Tuesday: “The president and first lady have been really gracious.”

 All surviving former U.S. presidents were at the cathedral along with their wives.